Alumni Board Member Bios

 Edward Barker '57

-Eddie was born and raised in Chattanooga Tennessee.
-As a Webb student, he enjoyed sports and what he calls the "Tom Sawyer atmosphere" at Webb, meaning exploring caves, swimming in a stream about 5 miles from the school, running in the cake race, and building relationships with friends and classmates, many of whom he is still close to, today.
+Eddie was born and raised in Chattanooga, Tenn.
+As a Webb student, he enjoyed sports and what he calls the "Tom Sawyer atmosphere" at Webb, meaning exploring caves, swimming in a stream about five miles from the school, running in the cake race, and building relationships with friends and classmates, many of whom he is still close to, today.

 "I have had an abiding love for Webb ever since I graduated," he says.
 "I tell people that whatever I have become I owe it all to my mother and to Webb School.
 When I first came to Webb, I was floundering.
 Four years later I was a confident person ready for the future.
 Where else can you get that?"